-The Survival Jam Kit is an open Community Project designed to support the Survival Contest.
+The Survival Jam Kit is an open Community Project created by Team META.

 The project includes many systems that are typical of the Survival genre, including hunger, thirst, and stamina meters, breakable shelters, crafting systems, and save points.
 It also includes a vast number of Post Apocalyptic artistic assets from telephone pole tiles a complete abandoned military base.